ChrisYGarcia/MakeShift_Instagram_Clone/README.md

 ## Christopher Garcia

-Front-end Challenge for the Javascript Engineer Internship at Label Insight I used React.js for the UI framework and material-ui for the CSS framework
+Front-end Challenge for the Javascript Engineer Internship at Label Insight

+I used React.js for the UI framework and material-ui for the CSS framework.
+I installed and used the JavaScript library Axios in order to send Ajax calls to the API.
+I used Axios because it was more browser-supported than other tools/libraries such as fetch().
+I was able to use ES2015 syntax because CRA(Create React App) comes with Babel included, as well as webpack.

 ## 1. Installation instructions